sprockeelsd/GiL/README.md

 ***problem_wrapper.cpp***
 This file wraps the functions from the gecode_problem.cpp file into a dynamic library.
 It is fairly straight-forward, and the in-file documentation should be more than enough to understand it.

+***Utilities.cpp***
+This file contains useful functions to print variables, cast vectors into pointers, etc.

 ***main.cpp***
 This file calls the functions from the gecode_problem.cpp file.
 It can be used to test the problem in c++ before using it in Lisp.